arindamdas007/AtliQ-Technologies-Data-Analytics-Internship-PowerBI/README.md

 Here is the detailed explanation of the task.

-<p align="justify">You need to conduct variance analysis to compare benchmark data (benchmarks.csv) with their current data (fact_orders.csv).
+You need to conduct variance analysis to compare benchmark data (benchmarks.csv) with their current data (fact_orders.csv).
 The goal of this analysis is to identify and quantify the differences or variations between the two datasets.
-Specifically, you will be comparing the order quantity and delivery quantity from the fact_orders.csv file with the benchmark data provided in the benchmarks.csv file.</p>
+Specifically, you will be comparing the order quantity and delivery quantity from the fact_orders.csv file with the benchmark data provided in the benchmarks.csv file.

 <b>Datasets:</b><br>
 You will be provided with three datasets for this analysis: